wavefrontHQ/docs/pages/doc/alerts.md

 <tr>
 <td><strong>Severity</strong></td>
 <td>For multi-threshold alerts, specify more than one severity - or create a Classic alert.
 Associate a threshold value with each severity.
 The order must match the operator.
-<br/><br/>For example, you can specify a Operator =>, SEVERE 6000, and WARN 5000, but you can't specify SEVERE 5000, and WARN 6000 with that operator.
+<br/><br/>For example, you can specify an Operator >=, SEVERE 6000, and WARN 5000, but you can't specify SEVERE 5000, and WARN 6000 with that operator.
 </td>
 </tr>
 </tbody>
 </table>
 </li>

 <li>(Recommended) Specify a list of alert targets for each severity.
-Wavefront notifies the target(s) when the alert changes state, for example, from CHECKING to FIRING, or when the alert is snoozed.
+Wavefront notifies the targets when the alert changes state, for example, from CHECKING to FIRING, or when the alert is snoozed.
 Specify names of <a href="webhooks_alert_notification.html">custom alert targets</a> that you already created.
 You can specify up to ten different targets for each severity.
 You cannot specify an email address or PagerDuty key directly.<br/>
 <br/>
 {% include note.html content="You cannot associate an alert target with more than one severity.
 Alert targets subscribe to **all** notifications at their severity and above.<br/> <br/>